hsumonkyi-hmk/ayar-farm/README.md

 ### Using Docker

-The easiest way to run the entire stack (API, Web, and Database) is using Docker Compose.
+The easiest way to run the entire stack (API, Web, Database, and Mobile Web) is using Docker Compose.

 ```bash
 # Start all services